 The judge’s decision jeopardizes the current STEM OPT program, but does not invalidate the employment authorization for current STEM extension holders, nor does it preclude an individual from applying for and being granted a STEM extension up until February 12, 2016.
 If DHS follows the Court’s direction, there should continue to be no impact on STEM or “cap-gap”OPT extensions.

 The ISSI will continue accepting and processing requests for STEM Extensions until further notice.
+If you currently have a STEM extension of OPT, you may continue working as usual.
+At this point we don’t know exactly what the final regulation will say or when it will be published.
 We will continue to monitor this important development and provide updates as new information becomes available.